Emily Ratajkowski Puts Her Backside On Display In Latest Swimsuit Snap

 A self-identified feminist, Ratajkowski places emphasis on diversity, both of ethnicity as well as body type, when choosing models to rock her swimsuits.
 One of her recent models include Lena Dunham, the actress and filmmaker who is known for celebrating her body.

 “That time @emrata made me a full oiled up swimsuit issue chick for @inamorataswim (swimsuit emoji) I’ve loved Emily forever because she’s wise, kind, gets how complex feminism and femininity are and gives the perfect amount of fucks.
-Honored to get behind her (camera emoji),” Duhman, 32, wrote on her Instagram page sharing a photo of herself sporting Ratajkowski’s line.
+Honored to get behind her (camera emoji),” Dunham, 32, wrote on her Instagram page sharing a photo of herself sporting Ratajkowski’s line.

 Ratajkowski has long criticized the notion that sensuality and feminism are mutually exclusive, and has been outspoken about her choice to embrace her body and sexuality as a feminist move.
 She said in a recent interview with Paper Magazine that she loves the confidence that bathing suits afford.
 She added that she considers her Instagram page a “sexy, feminist magazine.”